Existence of solitary-wave solutions to nonlocal equations: Introduction

 for any function $\theta$ and $f\in C_0^\infty$.
 Using general commutator estimates (\cite[Theorem 35]{coifman}), \eqref{eq: commutator} leads the authors of \cite{abs} and \cite{albert} to impose the condition

+for some constant $C>0$.
 This condition is never satisfied when $s>1$ or $0<s<1$.
-By a splitting argument, Zeng \cite{zeng} establishes a similar inequality to \eqref{eq: commutator} for all operators with symbol $m$ satisfying \eqref{eq: abs condition on m} for $(m(\xi)-m(0))/k$, $0\leq n\leq 4$ for $|\xi|<1$ and \eqref{eq: abs condition on m} for $\sqrt{m(\xi)}/\xi^{s/2}$ for $|\xi|\geq 1$.
+By a splitting argument, Zeng \cite{zeng} establishes a similar inequality to \eqref{eq: commutator} for all operators with symbol $m$ such that \eqref{eq: abs condition on m} is satisfied for $n\in \lbrace 0,1,2,3,4\rbrace$ with $m(\xi)/\xi$ replaced by $(m(\xi)-m(0))/\xi$ when $|\xi|\leq 1$ and by $\sqrt{m(\xi)}/|\xi|^{s/2}$ when $|\xi|\geq 1$.
 This also excludes symbols of order $0<s<1$, but allows one to consider operators of order $s>1$, for instance the fractional Laplace operator $(-\Delta)^{s/2}$ where $m(\xi)=|\xi|^s$.
 Zeng \cite{zeng} does this for equations of the form \eqref{eq: main equationZ} for nonlinearities satisfying Assumption (B) (see the Assumptions below), but this argument can easily be implement in the method of \cite{albert} to extend the results of that paper for \eqref{eq: main equation2} to operators satisfying the assumptions of \cite{zeng}.

 For pseudodifferential operators of order $0<s<1$, however, the only known result is, to the author's knowledge, the recent publication \cite{guo}, which proves existence of solitary-wave solutions to \eqref{eq: main equation} for $L=(-\Delta)^{s/2}$ ($m(\xi)=|\xi|^s$) and $f(u)=c_p u|u|^{p-1}$, where $p\in (1,2s+1)$.
 That result was achieved by using a commutator estimate that has only been established for the fractional Laplace operator.
 The authors of \cite{lenzmann} remark that the method of Weinstein \cite{weinstein}, used to prove solitary-wave solutions of \eqref{eq: main equation} and \eqref{eq: main equation 2} when $s\geq 1$, holds equally well when $0<s<1$.
 While it is true that the method in \cite{weinstein} can be modified to prove the existence for $s\in (0,1)$ (which is one of the results in this paper), as noted in \cite{abs} and proved in the Appendix, further care needs to be taken to the nonlocal part of the problem than what is done in \cite{weinstein}; in particular, equation (3.20) in \cite{weinstein} does not hold in general.
 In this paper we will establish Theorem \ref{thm: dichotomy convergence} by direct calculation without any reference to general results on commutator estimates.
 This allows us to treat all operators of any order $s>0$ that satisfies natural and easy to check assumptions (see Assumption (A)).
 Moreover, in the Appendix we prove that our assumptions are, almost if not completely, as weak as they can be: under weaker assumptions, the method of concentration compactness cannot be applied.